pranathibinf/NEU_EXP/README.md

 Python 3.6+, Pandas, NumPy, scikit-learn, XGBoost, statsmodels, requests

 ## Data Preprocessing
-1) Data Downloading: The dataset is automatically fetched from a specified URL.
-Ensure your environment can access the internet to download the dataset successfully.
+1) Data Downloading: Automatically fetches and loads the dataset from a specified URL using requests, with support for gzip compression.

-2) Feature Scaling
-x1 Feature Normalization: A custom scaling function is applied to the x1 feature to normalize its values, aiming to improve model performance by ensuring that this feature is on a scale compatible with other variables in the dataset.
-Adaptability to Other Features (x2, x3, x4): The scaling approach used for x1 can be adapted and applied to x2, x3, and x4, depending on their distribution and how they influence the model.
-Each feature might require a unique scaling method (e.g., standardization, min-max scaling) to ensure the model accurately interprets the data.

-4) Custom Transformation for Target Variable (y1): The target variable y1 undergoes a custom transformation to enhance the model's ability to learn from the data.
-This step is tailored to address specific challenges such as skewness in the target distribution, aiming to improve overall prediction accuracy.
+2) Feature Scaling: Applies a custom logarithmic scaling function to the x1 feature and a logarithmic transformation to the y1 target variable to normalize their scales and improve model performance.
+3)  Dataset Splitting: The dataset was divided into 70% training, 15% validation, and 15% testing splits.
+This allocation was chosen to provide a large enough training set for the complex model to learn effectively while ensuring ample and equal data for both validation and testing to robustly evaluate model performance.

 ## Model Construction
 Choice of Target: The model uses y1.
 Data Splitting: The dataset is divided into training, validation, and testing sets, with specific splits chosen to balance training data availability and model validation/testing accuracy.
 XGBoost Regression: Constructs a boosted decision tree model with careful selection and tuning of hyperparameters for optimal performance.

-## Data Splitting Strategy
-The dataset was divided into 70% training, 15% validation, and 15% testing splits.
-This allocation was chosen to provide a large enough training set for the complex model to learn effectively while ensuring ample and equal data for both validation and testing to robustly evaluate model performance.

 ## Hyperparameter Tuning
 The model's performance has been optimized through careful selection of hyperparameters in the XGBoost algorithm.
 Here's an overview of the chosen parameters and the rationale behind each choice: